HashWarlock/check-redirects/README.md

-# check-redirects
+# Check Path Redirects
-Check path redirects
+Simple test for comparing URL path redirects when changing domain names.
+Do not run this code on against domains you do not own or have permissions to execute on.